aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/ram-upgrade/02-installation.md

 1. Verified RAM compatibility (DDR4, SO-DIMM, 2666 MHz)
 2. Inserted additional 8GB RAM module into free slot
 3. Ensured correct alignment and secure fit (notch position in 30 degree)
+- > Note: The RAM module must be inserted at approximately a 30-degree angle and then pressed down until the retaining clips lock automatically.
 4. Pressed RAM down until clips locked in place
 5. Reassembled the device